Brazilian court sets precedent by banning global access to social media accounts | DW | 05.08.2020

 Once again, Facebook and Twitter are finding themselves caught in the crossfire as Brazil's top court goes after suspected purveyors of fake news.
 Supreme Court Judge Alexandre de Moraes ordered both platforms to block accounts spreading illegal content.

 The fact that national Brazilian judges are having international social media accounts blocked is a novelty and could have global repercussions.
 "There is a lot at stake for these corporations," Pablo Ortellado, professor of politics at the University of Sao Paulo, told DW.
-"Facebook wants to avoid setting a precedent," the social protest and new media expert argues.
+"Facebook wants to avoid setting a precedent," he added.

 In June, Brazil's top court ordered 12 Facebook pages and 16 Twitter accounts that are used by supporters of Brazilian President Jair Bolsonaro to be blocked.The move came as part of its so-called "fake news investigation."
 Judges argue the accounts were being used to disseminate falsehoods and issue threats against federal judges.